paris-29/AnyPoly/README.md

 # AnyPoly
-Polygot that can Run Any Language
+Polyglot that can Run Any Language